MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOTenantRestrictedSearchMode.md

 ## DESCRIPTION

-Restricted SharePoint Search gives Global and SharePoint Administrators the ability to enable or disable organization-wide search.
-The Get-SPOTenantRestrictedSearchMode cmdlet will return the current mode that is set in the tenant.
+This cmdlet returns the current restricted search mode that is set in the tenant.

 ## EXAMPLES